flexiondotorg/flexiondotorg.github.io/content/posts/20210618-creating-production-ready-containers-advanced-techniques/index.md

 ## Alpine Images

 The very first thing you'll encounter when looking for techniques to create smaller containers is [Alpine Linux](https://alpinelinux.org/).
-Alpine Linux is an open source project whose goal is to create a bare-bones 🦴 version of Linux that lets developers "build from the ground up."
+Alpine Linux is an open-source project whose goal is to create a bare-bones 🦴 version of Linux that lets developers "build from the ground up."

 ### Pros: Transitioning to Alpine can be an easy way to get a smaller container